Human rights in the Democratic Republic of the Congo: Arbitrary or unlawful deprivation of life

+Instances of violence in 2006 include

 On January 22 in Kagaba, Ituri District, FARDC soldiers of the Fourth and Sixth Integrated Brigades allegedly shot several civilians, killing seven men, four women, and two children, and wounding two others as they attended Sunday mass.
 No action was taken against the soldiers.

 On June 26 a FARDC commandant in Kongolo, Tanganyika District, allegedly killed a member of the Federation of Congolese Enterprises after the victim refused to pay money demanded by the commandant to buy a motorbike.

 In Butembo, North Kivu Province, on July 18, FARDC soldiers of the Second Integrated Brigade allegedly killed a civilian who attempted, with others, to stop soldiers from extorting money from them.

 In Fataki, Ituri District, a drunken FARDC soldier shot and killed two election workers during vote counting on October 30.
 The families of the victims destroyed part of nine polling centers in retribution.
 A military court sentenced the soldier to death.

 Transitional government security forces killed suspects during apprehension or while holding them in custody.

 For example, a FARDC commander in the Ituri District town of Dii arrested 19 suspects in a murder case and detained them at a military camp on January 22.
 One detainee allegedly died of severe mistreatment while in detention.

 An elderly man in the North Kivu Province town of Kilindera died in custody on March 22, one day after military prosecutors arrested him in an attempt to force him to pay a fine.
 The soldiers in charge of the jail allegedly kicked him, beat him with truncheons and ropes, and forced him to march 32 miles until he died.

 On September 26, guards at Kinshasa's main prison allegedly opened fire on prisoners while attempting to force them to return to their cells, killing five and wounding several others.
 The prisoners had rioted in reaction to a prohibition on visits by family members.
 There were no reports of authorities taking action against the guards involved.

 Transitional government security forces killed demonstrators while attempting to disperse them (see section 2.b.).

 Transitional government security forces committed other killings, including some involving beatings and excessive force, killings during election-related clashes, and accidental killings.

 For example, in the South Kivu Province town of Panzi, three FARDC soldiers allegedly attempting to intimidate a civilian by firing into the air accidentally shot him in the chest, killing him on June 8.

 In the Équateur Province town of Bumba, a mob burned 32 polling stations on October 29 after bullets fired by security forces attempting to restore order accidentally killed a 15-year-old boy and wounded another person.
 The incident occurred after security forces responded to a crowd beating the president of a voting center, who they believed had stuffed ballot boxes.
 There were no reports of authorities taking action against the security personnel involved.